-Nicole Jeannine Smith is an independent theatre artist who has spent the past couple of years traveling between Tampa and Cincinnati to pursue acting opportunities.
-In the Spring of 2017, Nicole served as the Assistant Producer of the very first Tampa International Fringe Festival, in which she also performed a self-written solo piece entitled “Lady Love”.
-She has spent the majority of her professional acting career working in theatres across the Tampa Bay Area after graduating from USF with a BA in Theatre in 2006.
+Nicole Jeannine Smith is an independent theatre artist who is currently pursuing an MFA in Acting at West Virginia University.
+Previously, she had spent a few years traveling between Tampa and Cincinnati pursuing acting opportunities.
+In the Spring of 2017 and 2018, Nicole served as the Assistant Producer for the first two years of the Tampa International Fringe Festival.
+She has spent the majority of her professional acting career working in theatres across the Tampa Bay Area after graduating from the University of South Florida with a BA in Theatre Arts in 2006.
 Some of her favorite roles in Florida include Marmaduke Bonthrop Shelmerdine Esquire/Ensemble in Jobsite Theater’s "Orlando", Bessie in Urbanite Theatre’s production of "The Drowning Girls", and Agnes in Stageworks Theatre’s "The Divine Sister".
 In 2014, Nicole won a Creative Loafing “Best of the Bay” award for her solo performance of “4.48 Psychosis” directed by Giles Davies at Jobsite.
 She also proudly serves as an Artistic Associate for Jobsite Theater.

 “The performances are of various types.
 Best of all is Nicole Jeannine